 As a gauge of real-time computer performance, we took the time from issuing a command that would launch the Notepad and until the app rendered its window.
 We allowed 10 seconds for the threads to kick in before launching the Notepad.
 We then launched the Notepad 10 times to ensure memory caching did not affect our results significantly.
 Finally, we launched the Notepad 20 more times and averaged the time over those 20 launches.

 We ran the tests on virtual Windows computers as well as a few physical computers.
-In this article specifically, we discuss the results obtained on the Windows 10 system running on Amazon Workspaces with the following configuration:
+In this article, we will cover the results acquired from running tests on Windows 10 installed on computers with the following configuration:

 Note that Amazon Workspaces use SSD drives; therefore, memory swapping will be relatively fast compared to a computer with a slower HDD [2, p.
 73].
 Our CPU-bound threads did not allocate memory, and we launched the Notepad a few times prior to measuring the results, so we can expect that the type of data storage would make no significant difference.

-The 1,056 tests took over 10 hours to run on an Amazon Workspaces Windows 10 instance.
+The 1,056 tests took over 10 hours to run.
 The resulting CSV file can be downloaded from our server.
 Bear in mind that the “CPU load” values in the CSV are per-CPU load targets of each thread rather than the combined CPU load you’d see in the Task Manager.
 Therefore, a CPU load of 50% means that a particular thread tasked a single logical processor about 50% of the time.

 Let’s take a bird’s-eye view on the results with the correlation graph obtained in R (Figure 3).
 You only need to look at the bottom row.
 As expected, we saw that the maximum total CPU load imposed by a single thread running at full throttle is 100% / # of logical processors .
 As this was a system with four logical CPUs, our single “greedy” thread would only consume up to 25% of the overall CPU capacity of the system.
 Running such a thread at 100% throttle, we saw 25% utilisation in all four logical processors.
 Notice how the average time (to start Notepad.exe) rapidly goes up as the number of threads increases, starting with four threads.

-When one or all threads (say, running at 90%) are restricted to a single CPU on a system with 4 processors, we can expect that only that particular CPU should be occupied, leaving the other three available and therefore not having a significant impact on system performance.
-However, as seen in Figure 6, the performance hit is very significant and grows with the number of threads but only when more than 4 of our CPU-intensive threads are present.
+When one or all threads (say, running at 90%) are restricted to a single CPU, we can expect that only that particular CPU should be occupied, leaving the other available and therefore not having a significant impact on system performance.
+However, as seen in Figure 9, the performance hit is very significant and grows with the number of threads but only when more than 4 of our CPU-intensive threads are present.
 When the threads are unrestricted to a particular CPU, the performance hit is linear and less significant (at least for this particular per-CPU load target of 90%).

 Based on all of the above, it is recommended that software developers ensure that the priority of their processes and threads are not raised above normal unless this is a time-critical process, and even then, the priority should be dropped back down to normal once the time-critical part is dealt with.
 Threads that perform lengthy calculations and therefore do not have a chance to yield execution should be used sparingly.
 This is less of an issue now that most if not all computers feature multiple processors .
 Applications that take advantage of multiple CPUs at the very least need to drop the priority of their resource-intensive threads below normal.